 In qualifying, for the moment, the McLaren seems even more performing:

 "We have to see why McLaren got two pole positions.
-If you look inside things you see that in Australia and Brazil were just unfortunate circumstances that did not allow me to get the best time: the red flag in Melbourne and then the billboard detached with rain soon after in Interlagos.
-I’m of the opinion that we are good for both the qualifying and the races".
+If you look inside things you see that in Australia and Brazil unfortunate circumstances did not allow me to get the best time: the red flag in Melbourne and then the billboard detached with rain soon after in Interlagos.
+I think that we are good for both the qualifying and the races".

 When Hakkinen retired, he led the race 12 seconds ahead of the German.
 Without his retirement would the victory still have been possible?

 Then there was the sudden slowdown to three quarters of a race.
-Todt talked about engine oil pressure dropping: it’s not a small thing, usually:
+Todt talked about engine oil pressure dropping, it is not a small thing, usually:

 On the podium, Pelé gave Schumacher the trophy: what effect did it have?

 "I love football, and it was a huge emotion.
-Pelé was one of my great idols since I was a child and I threw some soccer ball.
-We also talked, in fact, I asked him to teach me some of his magic tricks and he told me that on the podium it was not possible, so I snatched the promise that he will come to Imola to play ball with me and with Fisichella, and finally I can see him up close.
+Pelé has been one of my great idols since I was a child and I threw some soccer balls.
+We also talked, in fact, I asked him to teach me some of his magic tricks and he told me that on the podium it was not possible, so I snatched the promise that he will come to Imola to play with me and with Fisichella, and finally I can see him up close.
 I’m counting on it".

 From Bologna, President Montezemolo is happy almost to the emotion for the success of Schumacher:

-"In circumstances like these it is not the case that I speak.
+"In circumstances like these, it is not the case that I speak.
 I am happy, of course, but this is a success entirely of the team.
 It’s all for them.
 They worked very well: both those who were there in Brazil, as well as those who were here in Maranello.
 Schumacher made an extraordinary race from start to finish.
-After Australia I dedicated the victory to lawyer Agnelli, this is dedicated to all fans who follow us around the world and who have been able to stay close to us in difficult times.
-And I’m even happier if I think I only have to, we were just five years ago".
+After Australia I dedicated the victory to lawyer Agnelli, this is dedicated to all the fans who follow us around the world and who have been able to stay close to us in difficult times.
+And I’m even happier if I think about where we were just five years ago".

 On the other side of the pit, disheartened after retiring, Rubens Barrichello tries to make himself strong:

 Rubens does not want to get into the merits of his fault.
-He will deepen with the technicians, he will understand, if he will make sense of it.
-For now, there’s only room for feelings:
+He will deepen this with the technicians, he will understand and make sense of it.
+For now, there is only room for feelings:

 "Ask the engineers what happened, I have only one consolation: now the Brazilians know what I can do with the Ferrari.
 Cry?
 I could do it.
 I was doing really well.
 But the pain is not for me: at this moment I think of my people.
 A lot of people had come, I’m sorry.
 I have only one way to make it up to you: to win a race as soon as possible.
-If this retreat had happened in England, it would have hurt me less.
-Here, in my house, it is a stab wound.
+If this retirement had happened in England, it would have hurt me less.
+Here, in my country, it is a stab wound.
 But I do not throw away this weekend.
-I have a very competitive car, I take it home and I will try to throw my anger, my determination on the next races.
-In the race we are very strong, in practice not yet.
-We have ample room for improvement, we will continue the development, soon we will be unbeatable even in qualifying".
+I have a very competitive car, I will take it home and I will try to throw my anger, my determination on the next races.
+In the race we are very strong, in qualifying not yet.
+We have room for improvement, we will continue the development, soon we will be unbeatable even there".